jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 ![Image of a simulation running](simulation.png)

-In the first iteration you implemented unit tests for the major classes used to implement the domain login in the transit simulation, added a new route, enhanced the GUI,  designed and implemented a bus factory, and added (or augmented) the a skip-stops capability.
-Most importantly you created and augemented design documentation using UML to document the classes used in the simulation, and updating the UML to incorporate the classes and methods you added.
-You also documented your code using doxygen and self-documenting code techniques.
-Finally, you created user-documentation on how to obtain and run the transit simulation along with and a design discussion of 2 alternate designs of a bus factory.
+In the first iteration you implemented unit tests for the major classes used to implement the domain logic in the transit simulation, added a new route, enhanced the GUI, designed and implemented a bus factory, and added (or augmented) a skip-stops capability.
+Most importantly, you created and augmented design documentation, first using UML to document the classes used in the simulation, and then updating the UML to incorporate the classes and methods you added.
+You also documented your code using Doxygen and self-documenting code techniques.
+Finally, you created user documentation on how to obtain and run the transit simulation, along with a design discussion of two alternate designs of a bus factory.

-In this next iteration we will be implementing regression testing, the observer pattern, and bus deployment strategies to further extend and enhance the simulation.
+In this next iteration we will implement regression testing, the observer pattern, and bus deployment strategies to further extend and enhance the simulation.
 These topics will be the focus of classroom lectures and labs.

 <hr>